Fast construction on a restricted budget: Spanning subgraphs

-It follows from \cref{thm:ok} that Builder can construct a graph with minimum degree $k$ by purchasing (sufficiently) more than $o_k n$ edges, while observing only enough edges to guarantee a sufficient minimum degree in the underlying random graph process.
+It follows from \cref{cor:ok:size} that Builder can construct a graph with minimum degree $k$ by purchasing (sufficiently) more than $\co_k n$ edges, while observing only enough edges to guarantee a sufficient minimum degree in the underlying random graph process.

 \begin{proof}[Proof of \cref{thm:mindeg:hit}] We describe Builder's strategy.
 Builder purchases any edge touching at least one vertex of degree less than $k$.
-Since by time $t$ the random graph process has, by definition, minimum degree of at least $k$, the obtained graph is exactly $\cO_k$.
-We conclude by observing that by \cref{thm:ok} Builder purchased, \whp{}, at most $o_kn+O(\sqrt{n}\log{n})$ edges. \end{proof}
+Since by time $\tau_k$ the random graph process has, by definition, minimum degree of at least $k$, the obtained graph is exactly $\cO_k$.
+We conclude by observing that by \cref{cor:ok:size} Builder purchased, \whp{}, at most $\co_kn+O(\sqrt{n}\log{n})$ edges, and that for $k\ge 3$, by \cref{thm:ok:conn}, $\cO_k$ is $k$-vertex-connected. \end{proof}

 \begin{proof}[Proof of \cref{thm:mindeg}] Let $\eps'=\eps/2$.
 We describe Builder's strategy in stages. \paragraph{Stage I (Constructing a $k$-matching)} \stage{$Cn$}{$(k-\eps')n/2$} During the first $Cn$ steps, for $C=C(\eps',k)$, Builder constructs a $k$-matching, in which all but at most $\eps' n$ vertices are of degree $k$.
-This is possible, \whp{}, by \cref{lem:matching}.
+This is possible, \whp{}, by \cref{lem:kmatching}.

-\paragraph{Stage II (Handling low-degree vertices)} \stage{$(1+\eps')n\log{n}$}{$\eps'kn$} Denote by $V_0$ the set of vertices of degree smaller than $k$ in Builder's graph at the end of Stage I. By the above, \whp{}, $|V_0|\le \eps' n$.
+\paragraph{Stage II (Handling low-degree vertices)} \stage{$(1+\eps')n\log{n}/2$}{$\eps'kn$} Denote by $V_0$ the set of vertices of degree smaller than $k$ in Builder's graph at the end of Stage~I. By the above, \whp{}, $|V_0|\le \eps' n$.
 Builder now emulates the $\cO_k$ model with respect to these vertices; namely, Builder purchases any edge contained in $V_0$ that is incident to at least one vertex of degree less than $k$ in $G[V_0]$.
 Since in the random graph process, by time $t$, the minimum degree is logarithmic in $n$, Builder will observe at least $k$ additional edges incident to each vertex of $V_0$.
 He will purchase a subset of these (thus, at most $\eps' kn$ edges). \end{proof}